dotnet-presentations/eshop-app-workshop/labs/4-Add-Shopping-Basket/README.md

     }
     ```

- 1. Back in `BasketService.cs`, update the `GetBasket` method to use the `GetUserIdentity` extension method to extract the user ID and call the `GetBasketAsync` method of the `RedisBasketStore` class:
+ 1. Back in `BasketService.cs`, update the `GetBasket` method to use the `GetUserIdentity` extension method to extract the user ID and call the `GetBasketAsync` method of the `RedisBasketStore` class, before returning the result as a `CustomerBasketResponse`.
+If the user ID is not found, the method should throw an `RpcException` with a status of `Unauthenticated`:

     ```csharp
     public override async Task<CustomerBasketResponse> GetBasket(GetBasketRequest request, ServerCallContext context)